 The most common question, after “Where’s the pattern?” is “Why is it called Virus?”
 This question, as it turns out, is very hard to discern because there are so many people who have come forward and written out the pattern from the chart which was posted in the Romanian forum in 2012.

 Based on discussion in my Facebook group, I’m going to change my opinion about this.
 The symbol chart surfaced in 2012.
 In 2013, someone wrote it up in text and called it Dreieckstuch which means triangle cloth in German.
 In 2015, it appears that someone else decided that the shawl was going viral so they named it Virus Shawl (virus tuch) at that time.
 They also provided a video.
 Since that time, the name has become popular and probably tons easier than saying Dreieckstuch.
 So, it appears that in fact, someone did actually name the shawl “Virus” because it appeared to be viral on the internet.
-It’s not the only name, but it appears to be the most commonly used at this time.
-I have no idea who first started calling it Virus.
+It’s not the only name, but it is the most commonly used at this time.
+I have no idea who first started calling it Virus, if there was someone else.
+I just know that the first pattern using this stitch pattern and calling it “Virus” was in March 2015.
+But, again, the initial shawl pattern was published in 2013; it’s just that the name “Virus” wasn’t used until 2015 when someone else made another triangle shawl in the same stitch pattern.
+It still remains that the one from 2013 was the first published outside of the symbol chart.

 I don’t know when this chart surfaced on the internet but it was at least 2012.
 The earliest I could find after a quick surf was in a Romanian forum HERE.
 The chart was posted by KMN (at the bottom of the page).
 It must have come from somewhere, but I have no idea where.